TraDukTer/SpydReader/README.md

 ### 1.iii.b.
 Interface

-- A control feature to exit the program gracefully
 - Control features to move backwards and forwards in text
 - Control features to choose the size of the display area
 - Displaying several words at a time in various configurations of rows